-- · Analyze its level of digital maturity and develop a clear, honest evaluation of current initiatives relative to objectives. - Assess the short-term future of its industry.
-What are the key threats from disrupters?
+- Analyze its level of digital maturity and develop a clear, honest evaluation of current initiatives relative to objectives. - Assess the short-term future of its industry.
+What are the key threats from disruptors?
 Which emerging technologies hold the most promise?
 How are customer expectations changing?
 What impact will these factors have on business models? - Ensure that the company has a solid digital foundation by modernizing legacy systems and working on APIs and BPM.
-Strength in these areas will enable success in other aspects of a digital transformation plan. - Strengthen and refine the five accelerator capabilities: Agile and DevOps, Al and automation, design, learning, and proximity. - · Forge relationships with partners whose skills and services could promote faster, better progress toward digital transformation goals.
+Strength in these areas will enable success in other aspects of a digital transformation plan. - Strengthen and refine the five accelerator capabilities - Agile and DevOps, automation and Al, design, learning, and proximity.

+• Forge relationships with partners whose skills and services could promote faster, better progress toward digital transformation goals.

-As with other change initiatives, senior telecom executives should take an active role in driving digital transformation initiatives.
+As with other change initiatives, senior logistics executives should take an active role in driving digital transformation initiatives.
+Many organizations have achieved the maximum efficiency with their old tools.
+Now they must move to more advanced technology to find new advantages in the marketplace.

-Telecom industry leaders have to send a signal that such internal power struggles will not be tolerated.
+Logistics leaders have to send a signal that internal power struggles will not be tolerated.
 Digital transformation journeys can only succeed when individuals from multiple areas of the organization step outside their comfort zones and work across boundaries for the good of the entire enterprise.

-The digital future is arriving at a rapid pace, and the consequences for inaction are more severe than ever as 5G technology opens new doors and OTT competitors deliver a growing amount of the entertainment consumed.
+The digital future is arriving at a rapid pace, and the consequences for inaction are more severe than ever.
 With proper planning, cooperation and commitment, business leaders and IT professionals can work together to position their companies for success, no matter which direction the digital winds may blow.